 Robotics

-I inherited this little beauty years ago from a fellow who came across it at a trade show he attended.
-He had no idea what to
+I inherited this little 'bot' years ago from a fellow who came across it at a trade show he attended.
+He had no idea what to do

-do with it or how to make it 'run', so he traded it to me in exchange for a computer for his business.
-I must confess I havn't
+with it or how to make it 'run', so he traded it to me in exchange for a computer for his business.
+I must confess I havn't done

-done much with it either, but I have obtained a manual and some batteries for it.
-I did connect it to my Commodore SX-64
+much with it either, but I have obtained a manual and some batteries for it.
+I did connect it to my Commodore SX-64 and

-the time is getting near to finally make this thing do something.
+has an interest in robotics so the time has come to finally make this thing do something.
+As a project for an online

 These were originally manufactured for "educational assistance" in schools years ago.
 They were manufactured by General